 InvokeAsync example

-To demonstrate the different in behavior between executing component methods directly from a thread vs executing via InvokeAsync
+To demonstrate the different in behavior between executing component methods directly from a thread vs executing via InvokeAsync,

 we'll create a server-side application that will show how multiple concurrent threads can corrupt shared state.